pebble-dev/rebble-help/_topic/setup-android.md

 # Complete the Pebble pairing

-Once you get to this screen, you've finished part 1 - connecting your Pebble.
+Once you get to this screen, you've successfully connected your Pebble!

-All that's left to do now is connect it to Rebble Web Services.
+All that's left to do now is to connect it to Rebble Web Services.

 ![](/images/setup/9.png)